Search suggestions update instantly to match the search query.

 You can expect:

 To attend 10-12 hours of scheduled teaching activities during term time.
+This will be across two consecutive days, so you can work alongside your studies.

 To spend roughly 21 hours per week studying independently (including research, reading, coursework and project work, either individually or a group).